howardwch/quay-demo-lab/exercises/scenario2.md

 	    [.. output omitted ..]
 	```

 - evaluate the image configuration layer of our entrypoint.sh file we added to the Docker image.
-We have two candidates of layers from the size point of view bot are ~2/2.5k in size and represent the requirements.txt and the entrypoint.sh file
+We have two candidates of layers from the size point of view both are ~2/2.5k in size and represent the requirements.txt and the entrypoint.sh file

 	```
+        # in case you don't get the entrypoint.sh string in the layer you need to check on the next candidate
 	zcat 259ad5f5e699015b2fa35e28f78006a95aebaa905798df509370146ea6917d4d | head

 	entrypoint.sh0100755000000000000000000000024114402304216013620 0ustar00rootroot00000000000000#!/bin/bash